-After you start μ Vision2, the window shown below appears.
+After you start $\mu Vision2$ , the window shown below appears.
 From this window you can create projects, edit files, configure tools, assemble, link and start the debugger.
-Other 3^{rd} party tools such as emulators can also be started from here.
+Other $3^{rd}$ party tools such as emulators can also be started from here.

-3.2 Creating a New Project and Adding an Existing Source File μ Vision2 automatically loads the most recently opened project.
-If you find an existing project when starting μ Vision2, close it by selecting the Project menu and Close the project.
+3.2 Creating a New Project and Adding an Existing Source File

+$\mu$ Vision2 automatically loads the most recently opened project.
+If you find an existing project when starting $\mu$ Vision2, close it by selecting the Project menu and Close the project.

 - To create a new project file select from the μVision2 menu Project/New Project....
-This opens a standard Windows dialog box that asks you for the new project file name. - Change to the project directory created by the installation procedure (default location
+This opens a standard Windows dialog box that asks you for the new project file name. - Change to the project directory created by the installation procedure (default location - C:\PHYBasic\Cm-592\Demos\Keil\Blinky2).

-C:\PHYBasic\pC-ADuC812\Demos\Keil\Blinky2).

-• In the text field 'File name', enter the file name of the project you are creating.
-For this example, enter the name Blinky2 and click on Save.

-• Now open the menu Project/Select Device for Target and double-click on Analog Device in the CPU vendor data base list.
-The phyCORE-ADuC812 is equipped with an Analog Devices ADuC812.
+- In the text field 'File name', enter the file name of the project you are creating.
+For this example, enter the name Blinky2 and click on Save. - The Select Device for Target 'Target 1' window will appear.
+Double-click on Philips in the CPU vendor data base list.
+The CANmodul-592 is equipped with a P80C592.
 Choose this controller type from the list as shown below.
-This selection sets necessary tool options for the ADuC812 device, as well as pre-configures additional settings for the device.
+This selection sets necessary tool options for the P80C592 device, as well as pre-configures additional settings for the device.